Hazard Management And The Hazard Hunt

-- What if the car is being driven at 5km an hour by a careful driver up his driveway.
+- What if the car is being driven at 5km an hour, by a careful driver and on his driveway.
 The likelihood of the hazard occurring is “Unlikely” and the consequences, if it does occur, could be “Negligible”.
 Therefore the risk is “Low”.

 So if you’ve not correctly defined the difference between a hazard and a risk you could be wasting valuable time and money chasing non-existent workplace hazards.

 Now you should also be aware that anything has the POTENTIAL to cause a hazard.
 To the overcautious (bordering on paranoid) person, there IS a hazard in everything.
 Consequently, even sitting at a desk handwriting a letter could cause a hazard, right?
 The roof could cave in and crush you.
 Termites may have eaten the flooring causing the chair to drop through.